SynthstromAudible/DelugeFirmware/docs/community_features.md

       pads will default to the first 7 scale modes, but you can change any pad to any scale by holding it down and turning the vertical encoder.
 If the scale that is going to be set can't fit/transpose the existing notes from your clips, screen will show `Can't`.
+- ([#2174]) With the addition of the new Keyboard Sidebar Controls, the default behaviour of being able to immediately exit the menu by pressing a sidebar pad while in Keyboard View was removed.
+To accomodate users that still wish to be able to exit the menus immediately by pressing a sidebar pad, a new community feature toggle has been added (`Enable KB View Sidebar Menu Exit (EXIT)`) which will enable you to immediately exit the menu using the top left sidebar pad if you are in the `SETTINGS` or `SOUND` menu for `KEYBOARD VIEW`.

 #### 4.4.2 - New scales